Scott Quigg: Quigg vs. Frampton

-Five years in the making, Quigg and Carl Frampton (21–0, 14 KOs) finally faced off on 27 February 2016 at the Manchester Arena in a super bantamweight title unification match.
-WBA (Super) champion Guillermo Rigondeaux had been downgraded to "champion in recess", with the newly vacated Super title being on the line along with Frampton's IBF world title.
-It was officially confirmed in November 2015.
-The fight went full 12 rounds, in front of 20,000 fans, as Quigg suffered his first professional loss, via split decision.
+In a close fight, in front of a 20,000 sell-out crowd, Quigg suffered his first professional loss, via split decision.
 Frampton was in full control of the first half of the fight, during which Quigg simply could not find his range.
 Quigg finally came alive in the last half as the contest turned into a desperate tussle, but Frampton gave as good as he got.
 Levi Martinez scored it 115–113 for Quigg, while Carlos Sucre and Dave Parris scored it 116–112 in Frampton's favour.
 This was Quigg's first defeat in 34 professional fights, stretching back to 2007.
 Although there was no rematch clause in the contract, there was a verbal agreement that they would do it all again in Belfast if the first fight warranted it.
+The fight was criticised for the lack of action.
+The CompuBox also supported this, showing that Frampton landed 83 of his 592 punches thrown (14%) and Quigg landed 85 of his 322 thrown (26.4%).
+It showed that no power punches were landed by either in the opening 3 rounds.
+According to Hearn, the PPV did 220,000 buys at box office.

+In the post-fight, Frampton said, "I couldn't believe what was going on when I heard the split decision – I felt I was a comfortable winner – but it's onwards and upwards for me now.
+I knew it was going to be a tactical fight all along and a bit timid.
+I'm not going to rush into silly punches.
+You have to be smart.
+I was and I got the win.
+He's a solid puncher […] I think both of us are and that is why it was so cautious early on.
+But he never really rocked me."
+Quigg broke his jaw during the fight, which was caused by an uppercut.
+He underwent surgery the following day and said he would like a rematch.
+Frampton entered Quigg's dressing room after the fight, showing respect between the teams.

 After the fight, Frampton claimed Quigg has little chance of a rematch because their fight was boring and Quigg was so negative in dropping a split decision.
 Instead stating he would like to move up to featherweight and challenge Leo Santa Cruz in the US.
-A month later, Frampton was stripped of the WBA (Super) super-bantamweight title after failing to negotiate a first defence against "champion in recess" Guillermo Rigondeaux.
-Quigg had to undergo surgery after suffering a broken jaw during the fight.
+On 10 September 2016, Quigg announced his return to training.
+In October that year, his trainer Joe Gallagher discussed Quigg’s planned return on the undercard of Anthony Joshua in an interview with World Boxing News.